-There are a few pages you want on your website menu including:
+There are a few pages you want on your website , including:

-1. About page where you share a little about you and why you created the website
+1. About page where you share a little about yourself and why you created the website

 2. Contact page where readers and sponsors can contact you.
 Make sure to include your email